Professor Caroline Dyer

 - Position: Professor of Education and International Development

-- Areas of expertise: Education in international development; education policy development; mobile pastoralists; accountability in education systems; education inclusion; social justice; comparative education
+- Areas of expertise: Education in international development; education and social inclusion; policy development; mobile pastoralists; accountability in education systems; dignity and education.

 - Email: C.Dyer@leeds.ac.uk

 - Website: University of Leeds Centre for Global Development | ORCID